pasientskyhosting/secure-mac-guide/README.md

 ```

 ## Configure PAM on your Macbook
-Open a Terminal window, and run the following command as your regular user, with firstly the Yubikey inserted.
+Open a Terminal window, and run the following command as your regular user, with firstly the YubiKey inserted.

 > Note: If you have secure keyboard input enabled for your terminal, this will give an error.
 Disable while you run the commands and reenable it.